Wild Arctic Journey Svalbard Far North

 It is a remote place, but so much to see.
 One has just to open their eyes.
 When I flew into Svalbard, I saw it from the air, my thoughts were; hope I brought enough hard drives, memory cards to store all my photographs on!
 All that I capture with my eyes, with my nature photography, with the wildlife photographs, I hoped to have enough space to store all that.
 In the end, I just had enough!
 2 more days, then I would have been in trouble with storing photographs.

-The real Natural World of a remote place with its animals, wildlife in their natural habitat.
+The real Natural World of a remote place with its wild animals, wildlife in their natural habitat.
+From a walrus swimming in the ocean to the magnificent polar bears.
 The most significant contrast to my Africa / Asia trips!
 I did have enough storage along.
 2 big external hard drives, for double back up, enough memory cards.
 It was just enough for 9 nights on a boat and 2-3 days in Longyearbyen.
 The photographs I took in Longyearbyen I uploaded in the Hotel via PC on Internet storage, just to have enough space.
 You never know what to expect when out there!

 Time for departure

 After 2 days in Longyearbyen, it was time to depart with the boat.
 I shared the cabin with a lovely woman from Sweden.
 We drove out from Longyearbyen into the arctic sea.
-Oh the sunset, wow, a blow your mind sunset I haven’t seen so far in my life.
+Oh the sunset, wow, a blow-your-mind sunset I haven’t seen so far in my life.
 The waves which followed, hui, I guess the seasickness people should bring enough sea sickness pills along.
 Undoubtedly, you want to enjoy your trip, bring some.
 I took them too, even that I do not get seasick.
-My thought was better to take them and to be able to photograph and not going to be seasick!
+My thought was better to take them and to be able to photograph the vastness of the Arctic sea with its beautiful icebergs.

 The above Polar bear is dirty.
 Usually bears roll in the snow, but on this island was not much snow left in September!
 His last bath/swim must have been a little while ago.